Azure-Samples/azure-ai-vision-sdk/backend_samples/README.md

    liveness token, but only to a device that passed attestation.
 5. **Liveness digest** — after running the Face liveness check, the client submits a signed/encrypted digest to `POST /api/liveness/digest`.
-6. **Result** — `GET /api/session/result` polls the Azure Face service with the server-held credentials and returns the final liveness decision.
-The Face subscription key never leaves the backend — it is used only for server-side session creation and result polling.
+6. **Result** — the app opens the validated result callback in the browser when one is provided.
+The browser polls `GET /api/session/result`; the backend queries the Azure Face service with the server-held credentials and returns the final liveness decision to the browser.
+The Face subscription key is not sent to the mobile app and is used only for server-side session creation and result polling.

 ### How attestation establishes trust